top of page

 A person once told me that when she questioned the wisdom of a particular high profile photographer posting an image of nesting birds, she was told by other users that she had no right to ask the question of that person because they were a 'big photographer'.
 One even asked, "Do you know whose account this is?" as if the popularity of that photographer gave them the right to do whatever they liked, unquestioned.

-Being a good photographer, having a high profile or having a large social media account does not mean you can get away with doing things other 'lesser photographers' aren't allowed to do.
+Being a good photographer, having a high profile or having a large social media account doesn't mean you can get away with doing things other 'lesser photographers' aren't allowed to do.
 On the contrary, with a greater profile comes a greater responsibility to do the right thing.

 Part of the problem is a reluctance by high profile photographers to be public advocates for ethical photography.
 Enabling or facilitating is the concept that by action, or lack of action, people (such as photographic peers) are potentially causing undesirable behaviours and outcomes, or allowing them to happen.